 Many facial wrinkles and creases are active lines caused by muscle contraction, which can be blocked by BOTOX® injection.
 The effect is temporary, usually lasting 3 to 6 months.
-With repeated injection, the effect may last up to 5 or 6 months.
+With repeated injection, the effect may regularly last up to 5 or 6 months.
 Although some wrinkles and creases may completely disappear (temporarily), it is important to understand that some may improve but not completely disappear.
-Although very few, some people are resistant to BOTOX® and achieve little or no response.

 In some instances, BOTOX® can be used to soften vertical upper and lower lip lines, to reduce muscle bands in the anterior neck, and even to elevate the nasal tip.
 Some “lower” face injection from BOTOX® Cosmetic include the depressor anguli oris (or DAO’s) which pull down on the angle of the mouth.